If you’re sick and it’s not an emergency, you should visit a family doctor (or ‘general practitioner’ – GP).

 The cost of a visit will be lower if you’re enrolled with the GP, because the government subsidises the fee.

-Some general practices join a ‘low cost access’ programme run by their primary health organisation.
+Some general practices join a Very Low Cost Access (VLCA) programme run by their primary health organisation (PHO).
 This means they get extra government funding to keep their fees at low levels.

 Community Services Cards and High Use Health Cards

-If you're visiting a medical centre where you’re not enrolled, you’ll pay less if you have a Community Services Card or High Use Health Card.
-(If you are enrolled at the Centre, your fee will already be lower because it is subsidised by the government.)
+If you're visiting a general practice where you’re not enrolled, you’ll pay less if you have a Community Services Card or High Use Health Card.

 After-hours care usually costs more.